What is a cohabitation dispute?

 In terms of ownership of property, the Court will look at the Trusts of Land and Appointment of Trustees Act to determine the legal and beneficial interest in the property, together with any agreements reached, the intention when the property was purchased, and any contributions made.

-If you need advice from one of our Solicitors in regard to ownership of property upon separation, our solicitors will be able to provide you with a fixed fee appointment to discuss your options and provide you with tailored advice in respect of your individual circumstances.
+If you need advice from one of our Solicitors in regard to ownership of property upon separation, our solicitors will be able to provide you with an appointment to discuss your options and provide you with tailored advice in respect of your individual circumstances.